enriquegv001/Coppel-TSP/documentation.md

 #### [Data Ingestion from events and messages]([https://learn.microsoft.com/en-us/azure/data-factory/connector-github?tabs=synapse-analytics](https://learn.microsoft.com/en-us/azure/service-bus-messaging/compare-messaging-services)https://learn.microsoft.com/en-us/azure/service-bus-messaging/compare-messaging-services)
 The event is done by taking data into consideration, that a change have happened it captures information via the metadata.
 Message is raw data to help data store the metadata.

-**Event services** Event Grid: PaaS to control the events, Event Grid on Kubernetes: cluster deploy on the cloud or on-premises.
-Event Hubs: big data streaming plataform.
+**Event services** Event Grid: PaaS to control the events with discreate distribution, Event Grid on Kubernetes: cluster deploy on the cloud or on-premises.
+Event Hubs: big data countinous streaming plataform.
 **Service Bus** Handles messages through a broker.